 App Platform supports deployment from the following source code management services:

-Creating an App Platform app involves three steps:
+Creating an App Platform app involves two steps:

 You can change the configuration and add more services, static sites, and databases after you create the app.